Scrapezone/examples/README.md

 ### Response
-The response will be formatted in the following way: job_id  a list of URLs to scrape.
+The response will be formatted in the following way:
+`job_id`:  a list of URLs to scrape.

-callback_url: the URL to send the response to once the scrape is done.
+`callback_url`: the URL to send the response to once the scrape is done.

+Response Example:

 ```
 {